-The VEPP-4M e^+e^- collider covers a center of mass energy range from 2 GeV to 11 GeV.
+The VEPP-4M e^+e^- collider covers a center-of-mass energy range from 2 GeV to 11 GeV.
 It is currently operated in the charmonium family range with the KEDR detector.
-Successful application of two methods for the high-precision determination of the absolute beam energy - resonant depolarization and Compton backscattering - resulted in various experiments with record accuracy.
-Among them are measurements of the J/ψ and $\psi(2S)$ masses [49]; of the total and leptonic width of the J/ψ [50], $\psi(2S)$ [51], and $\psi(3770)$ [52]; the D^0 and D^\pm masses [53]; the τ lepton mass [54]; and a search for narrow resonances from 1.85 GeV to the J/ψ mass [55].
+Successful application of two methods for the high-precision determination of the absolute beam energy-resonant depolarization and Compton backscattering-resulted in various experiments with record accuracy.
+Among them are measurements of the J/ψ and $\psi(2S)$ masses [50]; of the total and leptonic width of the J/ψ [51], $\psi(2S)$ [52], and $\psi(3770)$ [53]; the D^0 and D^\pm masses [54]; the τ lepton mass [55]; and a search for narrow resonances from 1.85 GeV to the J/ψ mass [56].
 Also planned is a new measurement of R up to 8 GeV.

 The Belle-II experiment (KEK, Japan) will build off the enormous success of the previous BaBar (SLAC, USA) and Belle experiments.
-The primary goal will be to use e^+e^- collisions to produce correlated pairs of B-mesons through $\Upsilon(4S)$ decays.
+The primary goal will be to use e^+e^- collisions to produce correlated pairs of B mesons through $\Upsilon(4S)$ decays.
 As demonstrated at BaBar and Belle, these decays allow precision tests of the Standard Model.
-But at the same time, decays of B-mesons have proven to be an efficient source of many of the still-unexplained XYZ states of charmonium.
-In addition, other techniques, such as Initial State Radiation (ISR), in which the center of mass of the e^+e^- annihilation is lowered via the radiation of an initial state photon, have also allowed for the discovery of other XYZ states, as well as the production of light-quark vector mesons.
+But at the same time, decays of B mesons have proven to be an efficient source of many of the still-unexplained XYZ states of charmonium.
+In addition, other techniques, such as initial-state radiation, in which the center of mass of the e^+e^- annihilation is lowered via the radiation of an initial-state photon, have also allowed for the discovery of other XYZ states, as well as the production of light-quark vector mesons.
 While BaBar and Belle accumulated of the order of 1 ab-1 of data, Belle-II will use the upgraded collider at KEK to collect a projected 50 ab-1 of e^+e^- data by 2020.

-The LHCb experiment [56] is designed to exploit the huge bb cross section at pp collisions at LHC energies [57] for precision flavour physics.
-The same characteristics that optimize LHCb for b physics, also make it an excellent charm physics experiment, benefiting from a charm cross section of (6.10 ± 0.93) mb in 7 TeV proton-proton collisions [58].
-This leads to enormous, and still growing data sets of beauty and charm hadrons, with tens of millions of clean signal events.
-Such high-statistics data samples constitute a huge opportunity for high precision flavour physics, but they also challenge the theoretical tools we have to analyze these datasets with, including Dalitz and partial-wave analyses.
+The LHCb experiment [57] is designed to exploit the huge $b\bar{b}$ cross section at pp collisions at LHC energies [58] for precision flavor physics.
+The same characteristics that optimize LHCb for b physics also make it an excellent charm physics experiment, benefiting from a charm cross section of (6.10 ± 0.93) mb in 7 TeV proton-proton collisions [59].
+This leads to enormous, and still growing, data sets of beauty and charm hadrons, with tens of millions of clean signal events.

+Such high-statistics data samples constitute a huge opportunity for high-precision flavor physics, but they also challenge the theoretical tools we have to analyze these data sets, including Dalitz plot and partial-wave analyses.